entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 7) coded for the presence of one pair (0) or two pairs (1) of parietals; however, in his matrix (and that of subsequent analyses by most authors they used the coding of one pair (1) or two pairs (2) omitting a coding of "0".
 In addition, Forey (1998, char.
 8) coded for the relative size of the anterior and posterior parietals.
 Cloutier (1991a, char.
 10) named the pair(s) of medial bones anterior to the parietals as the preparietals.
 Herein, we define the character-states in terms of the length of the posterior preparietals and parietals rather than the size.
 The three character-states form a morphocline relative to the size proportion between the parietal and preparietal.
 Morphometric character 9 provides the ratio of the median length of the posteriormost preparietal divided by the median parietal length; a ratio close to a value of one is considered as a condition where the parietal is equal in length to the posteriormost preparietal.
 In our analysis, the number of preparietals per row is taken into account in our meristic matrix."

 > - The coding of *Qujingodus* is -.